DptHiggs/Robotic3DPrinting/README.md

-Repository contains all files used as part of the Robotic 3D Printing Project Project involves retrofitting an ABB IRB 120 robotic arm for basic 3D printing
+Repository contains all files used as part of the Robotic 3D Printing Project<br />
+Project involves retrofitting an ABB IRB 120 robotic arm for basic 3D printing<br />

-Python:
+Python:<br />
-Script GCode_to_robtargets is used to convert GCode into movement commands for robot arm Script GCode_to_robtargets_BLTouch does the same, but accounts for bed levelling data Both were run in Spyder IDE within Anaconda
+Script GCode_to_robtargets is used to convert GCode into movement commands for robot arm<br />

-Arduino:
+Script GCode_to_robtargets_BLTouch does the same, but accounts for bed levelling data<br />
+Both were run in Spyder IDE within Anaconda<br />

+Arduino:<br />
-PrintHead is the file used to control the print head during normal operation BLTouch is used to collect bed levelling coordinates runStepper10 runs the feed stepper for 10s, used for calibration
+PrintHead is the file used to control the print head during normal operation<br />

-MATLAB:
+BLTouch is used to collect bed levelling coordinates<br />
+runStepper10 runs the feed stepper for 10s, used for calibration<br />

+MATLAB:<br />
-BedLevel plots bed level data
+BedLevel plots bed level data<br />
-bedScan plots scan data
+bedScan plots scan data<br />
-plotTemp plots temperature data
+plotTemp plots temperature data<br />

-All supporting documents and photos have been include
+All supporting documents and photos have been include<br />